-Identify and share information on the availability and use of [sustainable alternatives to products that can contribute to][appropriate products that can contribute to reducing] marine litter in the Arctic.
+Identify and share information on the availability and use of appropriate products that can contribute to reducing marine litter in the Arctic.

-Promote initiatives, tools and guidance that inform households, youth, schools, businesses, and institutions to facilitate positive behavior and reduceand waste andmarine litter in the Arctic.
+Promote initiatives, tools and guidance that inform households, youth, schools, businesses, and institutions to facilitate behavior thatreduces waste that ends up as marine litter in the Arctic environment[edits by USA].

-[Promote the development and design of environmentally friendly alternative materials for use in fishing gear that will be more easily recycled]
+[Promote the development and design of environmentally friendly alternative materials for use in fishing gear that will be more easily recycled]. and reused[AIA]]

 [Promote the use of incentives, as appropriate within national programs, to specifically target the reduction of use of monofilament fishing gear by industry.]
 [Note: the inclusion of this Strategic Action is still under discussion.]